scdekov/markdown-cv/index.md

 Steping in a higher position in Tradeo, I began writing NodeJS, started managing people and actively contributed to the code review process.
 My achivements were:

  - Developing features and services within a highly reliable NodeJS backend
- - Building from scratch in-house Content Management System as a head developer
+ - Building from scratch in-house Content Management System(inspirated by React) as a head developer

 ### Junior Web Developer